-If you don't have a towel handy, you can also just take off one of your shoes and use that, too.
-Be careful to choose a shoe with padding inside, though, or one hard smack can bust open the entire bottle.
+If you don't have a towel handy, you can also take off one of your shoes and use that, too.
+Be careful to choose a flat shoe with padding inside, though, or one hard smack can bust open the entire bottle.

 You could also just use a book.

 If you don't have a wall, a tree works just as well.

 If you're worried about damaging a wall or door, you don't need it.
 With nothing more than your legs and a shoe, you can still slap the cork out of the bottle.